When you purchase through links on our site, we may earn an affiliate commission. Learn more...

 Yes, back in 2018 PhysX became open source so all graphics cards have access to it.
-However, older PhysX GPU-accelerated games still have issues working properly with AMD GPUs since only the versions post PhysX SDK 4.0 are open sourced.
+However, older PhysX GPU-accelerated games still have issues working properly with AMD GPUs since only the versions after PhysX SDK 4.0 are open-sourced.

 Does PhysX decrease performance?